fnv234/61040-backend/design/design_changes.md

 ## Major Design Changes

+Firstly, see the concept-specific changes in the concept-specific design changes documents.
+Also, here are some additional notes:

 ### 1. Database Integration Refactoring
 **Change**: Converted all concepts from in-memory data structures to MongoDB persistence.
 **Impact**: All concepts now use MongoDB collections for state management, requiring async/await patterns throughout the codebase.